 So now I’ve tried a fair amount of Glossier I can give the verdict on what I do and don’t like.
 Drumroll please:

-CLOUD PAINT IN STORM - This is my favour easy blush and it reminds me of a more fuss-free VERY PIGMENTED version of Benefit benetint.
+CLOUD PAINT IN STORM - This is my favour easy blush and it reminds me of a more fuss-free super pigmented version of Benefit benetint but in gel form.

 MILKY JELLY CLEANSER - Nice beautiful texture and non-offensive smell.
 This will remove makeup if left on for a few minutes.
 Good level of hydration.